weaviate/weaviate-io/developers/contributor-guide/getting-started/git-and-github.md

 upstream  https://github.com/weaviate/weaviate.git (push)
 ```

 To bring in upstream changes to your fork, you need to fetch and pull the upstream repo's branches and commits.
-The below are two ways that you can do this:
+Here are two ways that you can do this:

 * [Using GitHub and git CLI](#fetch-upstream-with-github-and-git-cli)
 * [Using git CLI](#fetch-upstream-with-git-cli)